s-akbar-zamin/CPU-Cooler/README.md

 # CPU-Cooler

 I built a CPU water cooler in high school from old computer parts to learn how to weld, solder, and basic circuit design.
-Images and descriptions were taken from a college essay titled Test 1.pdf; in this document uploaded to this respository, the sub-essay under 2 describes this project is greater detail.
+Images and descriptions were taken from a college essay titled Test.pdf.
+This document uploaded to the respository describes my "philosophy of engineering" and this project.

 1.Radiator and Fans